-The 2nd Vision of Revelation: God is on the Throne Rev 4:1-8:1, John 15:18-20
+Persecution... the new normal Rev 4:1-8:1, John 15:18-20

 Well brothers and sisters, do you think about heaven and what it will be like?

 Popular opinion seems to think of heaven as a place where you live on fluffy clouds, you're dressed in white, and you get a set of wings, maybe a halo and a harp as well - and perhaps your own man-servant who comes with an endless supply of Philadelphia cream cheese.